OberstKrueger/www-oberstkrueger-com/report/programming/scripting-with-swift/index.md

 Using the above Bash method, scripting with Swift is quite powerful.
 I have already begun to replace other scripts of mine using this, and as I get into more advanced ones, Swift provides the same sort of APIs as Python for interacting with the computer.

 For myself, Swift is ready to fill this role.
-Python is a more concise language, but Swift's syntax makes for a very clean scripting environment.
+Python is a more concise language, but Swift's syntax makes for a clean scripting environment.
 Swift support in editors such as [Atom](https://atom.io), [Sublime Text](https://www.sublimetext.com), and [Visual Studio Code](https://code.visualstudio.com) are getting better, allowing for the creation of Swift scripts without the need for a heavy IDE like [AppCode](http://www.jetbrains.com/objc) or [Xcode](https://developer.apple.com/xcode).

 It will be some time before all of my scripts are converted from Python to Swift.
 But every script I make in the future will be done in Swift, without exception.